galaxyeagle/galaxyeagle.github.io/pages/literary/death-bulbul.md

 ---
 layout: page
-title: Daeth of a Bulbul
+title: Death of a Bulbul
 date : 2025-05-20
 ---

 Poor bird -
 you lie near the tracks,
 rested on the open grave of senseless ballasts.
 Perhaps struck down
 by a train’s wheel,
 rushing blindly in unemotional speed.